Those iconic black and orange plastic pumpkin candy buckets are good for more than just trick-or-treaters.

 Even though I filled my planter with fall mums, you could also plant regular green houseplants into the bucket.

 Want another fun DIY project using a plastic pumpkin candy bucket?
-Make these DIY Concrete Jack-O-Lanterns.
+Make a concrete jack-o-lantern to spook up your front porch for Halloween.